-“I'm very excited about joining the "One Life to Live' family and beginning a new chapter in the shows long history.
+As previously reported, singer/actor Corbin Bleu has joined the cast of TOLN's "One Life to Live" in the contract role of Jeffrey King.
+The actor released the following statement to his 338,000+ Facebook followers: "I'm very excited about joining the "One Life to Live' family and beginning a new chapter in the shows long history.
 I can't wait to meet the entire talented cast & crew and begin filming at 'One Life to Live."

 TOLN's "One Life to Live" announced today that "High School Musical" star Corbin Bleu (as Chad Danforth) has joined its cast in the contract role of Jeffrey King.
 The character is described as a " brilliant young reporter who moves to Llanview to work for publisher, Victoria Lord (Erica Slezak) at Llanview’s newspaper, The Banner."
 Soap Opera Network first brought you word on the character being part of the Banner family back on February 19.
 According to TOLN, the character is a friend of Matthew Buchanan (Robert Gorrie) and Danielle Manning (Kelley Missal).

 Child actor Patrick Gibbons, who famously wore the Spiderman costume through several episodes of "One Life to Live" during the soaps final year on ABC, while portraying Sam Manning on the soap, is returning to the series when it resumes production later this month under Prospect Park's TOLN, the actors twitter account confirmed today.